HOOQTV/dynacasbin/README.md

 	// Initialize a DynamoDB adapter and use it in a Casbin enforcer: config := &aws.Config{} // Your AWS configuration ds := "casbin-rules"
-	a := dynacasbin.NewAdapter(config, ds) // Your Redis network and address. e := casbin.NewEnforcer("examples/rbac_model.conf", a)
+	a := dynacasbin.NewAdapter(config, ds) // Your aws configuration and data source. e := casbin.NewEnforcer("examples/rbac_model.conf", a)

 	// Load the policy from DB.